 - 1. A student admitted under "light-load" provision is not permitted to take more than 14 credit hours in a semester.
 (Note: Highlander Adventure [2 credits] will appear on the fall transcript but does not count against load limits.) - A student on academic probation is not permitted to take more than 15 hours in a semester.
 Any other student in good standing may take up to 17 hours.
-However, a student on academic guidance who wishes to take 16 or 17 hours must have the explicit approval of his or her advisor.

-- 3. To take 18 credit hours, a student must have the specific permission of his or her advisor recorded on a form in the Registrar/Academic Records office. - 4.
-To take 19 credit hours, a student must petition the Academic Petitions Committee for permission.
-This academic petition requires the approval of the advisor. - 5.
+However, a student on academic guidance who wishes to take 16 or 17 hours must have the explicit approval of his or her advisor. - 3.
+To take 18 credit hours, a student must have the specific permission of his or her advisor recorded on a form in the Registrar's Office. - 4.
+To take 19 credit hours or more, a student must petition the Academic Petitions Committee for permission.
+This academic petition requires advisor approval. - 5.
 Special circumstances may be addressed through academic petition.
-(Academic petition blanks and load-limit forms are available in the Registrar/Academic Records office and on the Registrar/Academic Records website.)
+(Academic petition and load-limit forms are available on the Registrar's Office website.)